 - Hindustan Zinc Ltd

 - Kudremukh Ltd

-- Storing drinking water in a copper vessel could improve your immune system, aid digestion, decrease wound healing times, and even boost your tan.
+- Storing drinking water in a copper vessel improves the immune system, aid digestion, decrease wound healing times, and even boost your tan.

-- The earliest recorded medical use of copper is from around 4,500 years ago, where it was described as being used to sterilise wounds and drinking water.
+- The earliest recorded medical use of copper is from around 4,500 years ago, where it was described as being used to sterilize wounds and drinking water

 - Washing copper vessels daily recommended